Professional Bull Riders: History

-In mid-March 2020, because of the COVID-19 pandemic, several events were either canceled or rescheduled to later dates.
+In mid-March 2020, because of the COVID-19 pandemic, several events were either cancelled or rescheduled to later dates.
 In the spring, the PBR held three UTB events at the Lazy E Arena in Guthrie, Oklahoma, and all were closed to the public to avoid the spread of the virus.
 In the summer, the organization held the Monster Energy Team Challenge, a series of events in which several teams of four riders competed against each other, and each team was represented by a corporate sponsor.
-The regular events were held at the South Point Hotel Arena & Equestrian Center in Las Vegas, while the series finale was held at the Denny Sanford Premier Center in Sioux Falls, South Dakota.
-While the regular events were closed to the public, the championship event allowed fans to attend, but in limited numbers and they had to socially distance themselves.
-For the rest of the year, PBR events consisted of limited and socially distanced crowds, including the World Finals.
+The regular events were held at the South Point Arena in Las Vegas, while the series finale was held at the Denny Sanford Premier Center in Sioux Falls, South Dakota.
+While the regular events were closed to the public, the championship event allowed fans to attend, but in limited numbers and they needed to socially distance themselves.
+For the rest of the year, PBR events, including the World Finals, consisted of limited and socially distanced crowds.

+The length of the PBR World Finals has changed throughout its history.
+The inaugural 1994 World Finals was a two-day event; the 1995 World Finals was a five-day event; from 1996 through 2003, it lasted four days; from 2004 through 2009 it lasted seven days, but was split into two weekends, with the first three days taking place the first weekend, followed by the next four days taking the following weekend; from 2010 through 2019, it was again a five-day event; in 2020 and 2021, it was again a four-day event; in 2022 and 2023, it went back to being a seven-day event with the first three days taking place one weekend, then the next four days taking place the following weekend.
+Since 2024, the World Finals is an eight-day event; the first four days of the event are followed by two days off, then the next two days are followed by another day off, then the final two days conclude the event.

+From 2007 through 2010, the PBR hosted a team competition format called the PBR World Cup, where 25 bull riders (altogether representing the five countries where PBR events are sanctioned) competed to win the title of best bull riding country in the world.
+The 2007 PBR World Cup was held at the Gold Coast Convention and Exhibition Centre in Gold Coast, Queensland, Australia; the 2008 World Cup at the Manuel Bernardo Aguirre Gymnasium in Chihuahua, Chihuahua, Mexico; the 2009 World Cup at the Parque do Peão in Barretos, São Paulo, Brazil; and the 2010 World Cup at the Thomas & Mack Center in Las Vegas, Nevada, United States.
+The PBR World Cup was never held in Canada.